pgazmuri/GPTReactor/README.md

 ## Future Work
 This demonstration project is just that, a demonstration.
 GPT compute is sufficiently expensive that performing proper evaluation at scale to validate improvements is cost prohibitive.
 At the same time, there is plenty of low-hanging fruit in terms of potential improvements and optimizations.
 If there is any interest in further refining this tool, I would recommend:

+* Improve logging and error handling
-* Cleaning up console output to be more useful
+* Clean up console output to be more useful
-* Improving prompts with additional examples
+* Improve prompts with additional examples
+* Set up an evaluation pipeline to properly evaluate prompt effectiveness (this is costly)
+* Generally test various use cases and review completions to understand failure modes and potential mitigations
+* Generally improve the base React app stack to include a more complete set of non-functional and cross-functional conventions/libraries
+* Extend to support full stack integration of some kind